China Jones: Plot

 Upon Jones' return and irritated inquiry of more "hot tips", Louie drops the ruse and declares his intention of revenge on Jones.
 Jones promptly escapes into the back room and tries to make his exit via the back door, only to notice a space marked "trap door" at the foot of it.
 His attempt to open the door from a distance with a bamboo stick ends up triggering the actual trap door right beneath him and he almost falls into an alligator pit.
 Louie however comes in and makes Jones fall in by playing "This Little Piggy" with his fingers.
 Narrowly escaping from the alligators via a back hatch and seeing Chung pass by again, Jones begs him to arrest Louie.
 However, Chung clarifies that he is not a detective, but a laundryman, and that the money he was referring to earlier was to pay for a large laundry bill.
 When Jones sarcastically tells Chung "Confucius say, 'can"t squeeze blood from turnip!'", the latter threatens him with a club, telling him "Also say, 'B-better you press shirt than press luck!'"
 The last scene shows Jones being forced to work for Chung to pay off his debt, as he speaks rapidly in subtitled "Chinese": "Help! - I'm being held prisoner in a Chinese Laundry!" (in reference to the earlier fortune).

 Censorship

 During the 1990s, cable television network Nickelodeon omitted the final scene wherein Daffy Duck finds himself trapped in a laundromat and delivers a faux Chinese rant.
 This decision was prompted by concerns regarding the portrayal of offensive ethnic stereotypes.
 Consequently, the cartoon was not broadcast in the United States or United Kingdom, although it did receive a limited release on Looney Tunes Classic Collection (1995) VHS in the latter country.

-China Jones remained unavailable on DVD or Blu-ray Disc until WarnerMedia Ride restored a streaming print in 2021.
+China Jones remained unavailable on modern home media until WarnerMedia Ride released a restored streaming print in 2021.
 The restoration was later released on the Looney Tunes Collector's Choice Volume 3 Blu-Ray disc in 2024.